zahoruiko/React-Native-Obtaining-Device-Location-Data/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# Obtaining device location data in the React Native Application
+# Obtaining device location data in a cross-platform React Native Application (iOS and Android)

 # Getting Started